KatamariJr/gorm.io/pages/docs/query.md

 // SELECT * FROM users WHERE name = 'jinzhu' OR (name = 'jinzhu 2' AND age = 18);
 ```

-For more complicated SQL queries. please also refer to [Group Conditions in Advanced Query](advanced_query.html#group_conditions).
+For more complicated SQL queries.
+Please also refer to [Group Conditions in Advanced Query](advanced_query.html#group_conditions).

 ## Selecting Specific Fields